Accommodation and Compliance Series:

 - Use Inspiration software, a computerized graphic organizer

-- Use Texthelp Read & Write Gold, a software program assisting with spelling, reading, and grammar.
+- Use writing/editing software such as Texthelp Read & Write Gold or WhiteSmoke to assist with spelling, reading, and grammar

 - Provide electronic/talking dictionaries and spellcheckers